"Anchored in Excellence"

 From left: Nathan A., Mekos M., Vinnie P., Shane B., Cole H.

-Outdoor Classroom Visit: Several students from NSIS navigated their way through the Impact Trial at the Outdoor Classroom.located in Upper St. Claire Township.
-Students used a map as they walked the Sensory Trail to learn about natural science.
+Outdoor Classroom Visit: NSIS students in Ms. Marier classroom will navigate their way through the Impact Trial at the Outdoor Classroom.located in Upper St. Claire Township several times during the 2014-2015 year.
+Students will apply map skills asused as they walk the Sensory Trail to learn about natural science.

 The Children's Health Insurance Program (CHIP) provides free or low-cost health coverage for more than 7 million children up to age 19.
 For more information about CHIP please visit the links located under the Information tab on the left of this page.